 Many of these grand, turn-of-the-century buildings were used as temporary barracks during the Spanish Civil War and have undergone their fair share of conversions.
 Fortunately, these large retail stores have left their host buildings mostly untouched, respecting the original features throughout.

-8. GO BOWLING IN AN EERY SHOPPING MALL
+8. GO BOWLING IN AN EERY ART DECO MALL

 Location: Bowling La Ermita